ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 ## Reading Group | Global Prioritization and Effective Altruism

 This reading group explores global prioritization—the systematic identification and evaluation of the world’s most pressing problems—through the lens of Effective Altruism.
-Using foundational and applied research, we will investigate how individuals, philanthropists, and policymakers can allocate resources to maximize impact.
+Using foundational and applied research, we will investigate how individuals, philanthropists, and policymakers can allocate resources to maximize social impact.

 ##### Session 1: Introduction to Global Prioritization and Effective Altruism